 Predental students gain the strong foundation on which to build their studies at a dental school, leading to successful careers in the burgeoning health industry.

 Dental schools accept students with a variety of different majors.
-Predental students at Grand Valley may choose any major while completing the prerequisite coursework they need to score well on the Dental Admission Test (DAT).
-Grand Valley students are exceptionally competitive with those applying from other institutions.
+Predental students can choose any major while completing the prerequisite coursework they need to score well on the Dental Admission Test.

 Location & Format